cihejimba/simpleNote/development.log.md

-#Work Flow of Development
+#Work Flow of Developing simpleNote App

-This is a log for developing **simpleNote** app.

-##Setting up the developing environment
+##1.
+Setting up the developing environment

-###Using Ionic Framework
+###1.1.
+Using Ionic Framework

 We develop this app in [Ionic](http://ionicframework.com/) framework.
-I wrote a [blogpost](http://js-workout.tompascall.com/lets-create-hybrid-mobile-apps-with-ionic-framework/) on seting up your environment for an ionic project.
+I wrote a [blogpost](http://js-workout.tompascall.com/lets-create-hybrid-mobile-apps-with-ionic-framework/) on setting up your environment for an ionic project.

-###Using Yeoman
+###1.2.
+Using Yeoman

 We generate the template using [Yeoman](http://yeoman.io/), especially the Yeoman [Ionic Generator](https://github.com/diegonetto/generator-ionic):